 2017-19 term

-I started my youth council career when I was 12 years old, a sixth-grader at Kotimäki School.
-I joined the activities at the time without any elections, knowledge of the youth council or politics, and it didn't bother me at all.
-In fact, my parents encouraged me to join, because I had been a member of the student parliament (i.e. the student body) at another school and it had felt nice.
-So I gave my dad permission to send a message to the youth council that I was interested in the activities.
+I began my youth council journey at the age of 12, as a sixth grader at Kotimäki School.
+I joined the activities back then without elections, knowledge of the youth council, or politics—and it didn't matter at all.
+In fact, my parents encouraged me to join because I had been part of the student parliament (i.e., the student council) at another school, which I had enjoyed.
+So, I gave my father permission to send a message to the youth council expressing my interest.

 The best decision!

-One of the things I have missed from this council term was our close cooperation with Estonians and Latvians.
-In Finland, we also held a camp weekend in Vuolahti, where we got to know advocacy work and each other.
-As a counterbalance, the Youth Council visited Jogeva in Estonia and Riga in Latvia.
-I also "had to" or was able to guide our Estonian guests in Turku and Kaarina.
+One aspect I especially miss from this council term was our close collaboration with young people from Estonia and Latvia.
+In Finland, we also held a weekend camp in Vuohlahti, where we learned about advocacy and got to know each other.
+As a counterpart, the youth council visited Jõgeva in Estonia and Riga in Latvia.
+I myself "had the privilege" of guiding our Estonian guests in Turku and Kaarina.

-In the 2017-19 term, the Youth Council was chaired by Julia Henriksson, with Tua Halen as vice chair and Heini Hautalampi as secretary.
+During the 2017–2019 term, the youth council was chaired by Julia Henriksson, with Tua Halen as vice-chairperson and Heini Hautalampi as secretary.

 Eino Koskinen 19.12.2023